16032022/16032022/README.md

 I'm Michela!

-I'm a data analyst and I am currently learning from Coursera and Codecademy platforms how to become a Python developer.
+I'm a data analyst and I am currently learning from Coursera and Codecademy digital platforms how to become a Python developer.
 I do a bunch of open source stuff.

 I'm looking to collaborate on Python projects.